Smolbrainer/Find-Your-LookALike/README.md

 The following libraries are utilized in this project:

 - **Flask**: A micro web framework used to create the web application, handle routing, and manage user interactions.
-- **Pillow (PIL)**: A Python Imaging Library used for opening, manipulating, and saving images in various formats.
+- **OpenCV**: A powerful computer vision library used for image processing tasks such as reading, manipulating, and saving images in various formats.
+It also handles tasks like face detection, image resizing, and grayscale conversion.
 - **face_recognition**: A library built using dlib's state-of-the-art face recognition built with deep learning.
 It provides easy-to-use functions for detecting faces and computing facial embeddings.
 - **SQLite3**: A lightweight disk-based database used to store facial encodings of celebrity images for quick retrieval and comparison.